mrRobot62/Arduino-logging-library/README.md

 ## Downloading

-This package has not yet been published to the Arduino & PlatformIO package managers and can therefore only be downloaded from GitHub.
+This package has been published to the Arduino & PlatformIO package managers, but you can also download it from GitHub.

 - By directly loading fetching the Archive from GitHub:
  1. Go to [https://github.com/thijse/Arduino-Log](https://github.com/thijse/Arduino-Log)